meatnordrink/uplift-blog/_posts/2020-10-01-how-to-know-if-youre-depressed.md

 Some people find it helpful to take an [online depression self-assessment](https://www.uplift.app/depression-test/) to get a better idea of their symptoms, though talking to a doctor or mental health professional is the best way to learn if you have depression, and the only way to get a diagnosis and treatment plan.

-If you do have depression, [UpLift](https://www.uplift.app/) can be a supplement professional care.
+If you do have depression, [UpLift](https://www.uplift.app/) can be a supplement to professional care.
 It's a complete course based on Cognitive Behavioral Therapy, one of the most helpful therapies for depression.
 In a trial of UpLift, users reduced their depression by 50% in one month<sup>iii</sup>.

 <div class='grey_box'>